BaranCanAka/Baran-Can-Aka/README.md

 # Baran-Can-Aka
 Technical Questionnaire - SW Development Intern - P.I.
 Works - Baran Can Aka
-# To run : <inputFilePath> Python3 BaranCanAkaPIWorksPyramidSum.py should be used because code takes input from a file.
+# To run : Python3 BaranCanAkaPIWorksPyramidSum.py [inputfilePath] should be used because the function takes input from a file.